stefanprodan/istio-gke/docs/apps/01-canary-flagger.md

 --set metricsServer=http://prometheus.istio-system:9090
 ```

-Flagger is compatible with Kubernetes >1.10.0 and Istio >1.0.0.
+Flagger is compatible with Kubernetes >1.11.0 and Istio >1.0.0.

 ![flagger-overview](https://raw.githubusercontent.com/stefanprodan/flagger/master/docs/diagrams/flagger-canary-overview.png)

+Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler (HPA) and creates a series of objects
+(Kubernetes deployments, ClusterIP services and Istio virtual services) to drive the canary analysis and promotion.

+A canary deployment is triggered by changes in any of the following objects:

+* Deployment PodSpec (container image, command, ports, env, resources, etc)
+* ConfigMaps mounted as volumes or mapped to environment variables
+* Secrets mounted as volumes or mapped to environment variables

 Gated canary promotion stages: